 One reason behind the rising demand for other languages and accents is the desire for companies to portray a hyper-local feel.
 Regional advertising in the American South, for instance, may connect more keenly with a Southern audience if the speaker has a Southern accent.

 The rise may also be linked to the amount of content being produced in non-English speaking countries to teach English to school children.
 Voice seekers from other parts of the world can hire voice over talent to help create a myriad of learning apps, programs, toys, games and other projects geared toward teaching English to the world.

 - What this means for voice actors: Actors with different accents and native languages may benefit from extra work in those categories, although voice training is still an important part of the industry.
 Being able to remove all traces of any accent is still essential for many jobs.

 - What this means for voice talent buyers: In English-speaking areas, standard, North American English remains the mainstay.
-Choosing a specific accent or dialect may connect more soundly with a specific community, but it can also limit the effectiveness of your project for the wider audience.
+Choosing a specific accent or dialect may connect more soundly with a specific community, but it can also limit the effectiveness of your project for a wider audience.